chrisgramberg678/ml-project/README.md

 To use this as a Python module compile it using the command:

 `python gradient_descent_setup.py build_ext --inplace -I /usr/local/include/eigen3`

+To see an example run `python test_grad.py`.
+You can change the function call on line 11 of this file to see the different tests I've set up.

 This will create grad.so which can be imported into Python using `import grad` like a normal python module.